nilx/megawave/mwplight/README.txt

-COMPILATION OF THE MEGAWAVE LIGHT COMPILER
+INSTRUCTIONS FOR COMPILING THE MEGAWAVE LIGHT PREPROCESSOR

+See `../README.txt` for generic instructions.

 # basic